 Another paradox is that in cherry picking single performances throughout a tour, as is the case with A Real Live One and A Real Dead One, Harris is unable to assemble a collection of performances as cohesive and inspired as the Donington concert.

 Adrian Smith is still missing though, and the songs suffer for it.
-Not least Can I Play With Madness, where his guitar and his voice have left a huge gap that the current band’s energy can’t quite make up for.
+Not least Can I Play With Madness, where his guitar and his voice have left a huge gap that the current band’s energy can’t make up for.
 So it’s very welcome when Smith makes a guest appearance on Running Free at the end of the set.
 It’s also a glimpse into the future, Iron Maiden putting their first three-guitar performance on record with Smith joining Dave Murray and Janick Gers on stage.

 This version of the band can thrill you when they throw themselves into a beautiful Afraid To Shoot Strangers or an energetic Bring Your Daughter…To The Slaughter, but their lack of sophistication in the wake of Smith leaving is obvious when it comes to performing 80s classics like 2 Minutes To Midnight and Hallowed Be Thy Name.